rengokantai/pslfcslinuxserv/README.md

 ```
 edit
 ```
-acl localnet src 192.168.0.0/16 # RFC1918 possible internal network  //for this part only keep this line
+acl localnet src 192.168.0.0/16 # RFC1918 possible internal network  //for this part only keep this line,delete other 4 lines
 ```
 start service
 ```